-Comparative Adjectives!!!
-Learn how to use and form Comparatives in English with useful grammar rules and example sentences.
+Comparative Adjectives!
+Learn how to use and form comparatives in English with useful grammar rules, ESL pictures and example sentences.

 Comparatives are used to compare and clarify the difference between two nouns.
 In other words, comparative adjectives are used when two persons or objects being compared.